Bhopal disaster: International

 Cooperation with international NGOs including Pesticide Action Network UK and Greenpeace started soon after the tragedy.
 One of the earliest reports is the Trade Union report from ILO 1985.

 In 1992, a session of the Permanent Peoples' Tribunal on Industrial Hazards and Human Rights took place in Bhopal, and in 1996, the "Charter on Industrial Hazards and Human Rights" was adopted.

 In 1994, the International Medical Commission on Bhopal (IMCB) met in Bhopal.
 Their work contributed to long-term health effects being officially recognised.

-Organisations
+Organizations

 More than 14 different NGOs were immediately engaged and 15 international, national and local organisations have been engaged including: